Basil is used against coughs, kidney disease, headache and depression, in colds, ear infections and eardrum, but also as a restorative.

 A powerful antioxidant

 Basil has strong antioxidant properties, which protect the body from damage caused by free radicals.
 At the same time, they prevent cell aging and the occurrence of certain types of cancer.
 Beta-carotene, which is converted into vitamin A in the body, is one of the key antioxidants because it prevents oxidation of cholesterol in the bloodstream, thus protecting the heart and blood vessels.
-Basil also strengthens the heart muscle, preventing heart attacks.

 Essential oil

-The sweet aromatic basil leaves contain enviable amounts of essential oil, saponin tannin and bitter substances.
+basil leaves contain enviable amounts of essential oil, saponin tannin and bitter substances.
 There are estragol, linalol, cineole and other antiseptic ingredients in the essential oil that destroy harmful bacteria in food, preventing them from multiplying.
-Due to these characteristics, basil essential oil is an outstanding natural preservative and is also used in the pharmaceutical industry.
+Due to these characteristics,

 Comments